anguscheng2508/champsim_neuralNets/README.md

 The 'nn' folder contains a simple neural network architecture for offline testing.

 The 'rnn' folder contains a preliminary recurrent neural network architecture for testing.

+Feel free to contact my email: 'chenga@tcd.ie' for any additional information/feedback.